 The Certificate of Achievement in Veterinary Assisting is designed to provide students with the basic knowledge and skills required to perform effectively as an assistant in a veterinarian’s office, animal shelter or animal research facility.
-The two-semester program includes coursework in the physical and life sciences as well as hands-on experience through internships at local veterinary clinics.
+The two-semester program includes coursework in life sciences as well as hands-on experience in live animal laboratories

 Student Learning Outcomes

 Upon successful completion of this program, students will be able to:

 - Effectively communicate with clients and veterinary staf

 - Schedule appointments and generate invoices

 - Identify common breeds of companion animals, list their nutritional requirements and husbandry needs, and describe the anatomy and functions of major body systems.

 - Assist with physical exams and obtain patient histories.

 - Demonstrate proper patient restraint and safety procedures

 - Conduct routine physical exams and obtain patient histories